ibm-cloud-docs/vpc/vsi_is_encrypt_custom_image.md

 When you import the image, you must specify the cloud resource name (CRN) for your customer root key (CRK) that is stored in your KMS.
 You must also specify the ciphertext for your wrapped data encryption key (WDEK).
 The passphrase is stored encrypted in the WDEK always.
 It is only unwrapped when a virtual server that uses the encrypted image is started.

-When you're ready to provision a new virtual server with the encrypted image, the encryption information isn't needed.
+When you're ready to provision a virtual server with the encrypted image, the encryption information isn't needed.
 The WDEK and the CRN of the CRK are stored as metadata with the image.
 For more information, see [About encrypted custom images](/docs/vpc?topic=vpc-vpc-encryption-about#byok-about-encrypted-images).

 ## Overview of encrypted image process
 {: #overview-encrypted-image-process}